 All awards of stock options, RSUs and PSUs to our named executives were granted pursuant to our Amended and Restated 2018 Incentive Plan.
-The vesting provisions of our PSUs are set forth above on pages 51-53 of this Proxy Statement.
+The vesting provisions of our PSUs are set forth above on pages 55-58 of this Proxy Statement.
 Options vest and become exercisable in equal installments on or about the anniversary date in each of the four years following the date of grant, subject to continued employment.
 RSUs generally vest in installments on or about the anniversary date in each of the four years following the date of grant, subject to continued employment.
 The installments are generally equivalent in amount.
 The exercise price of stock options is equal to the closing price of our common stock on the date of grant.
-Starting in 2021, the Committee has approved an apportionment of 80% PSUs and 20% time-vested stock options for the Chief Executive Officer's grant value, thereby further reinforcing the linkage between compensation and performance.